openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 ### Solcast Tuning

-You've the opportunity to [send your own measurements back to Solcast API](https://legacy-docs.solcast.com.au/#measurements-rooftop-site).
+You have the opportunity to [send your own measurements back to Solcast API](https://legacy-docs.solcast.com.au/#measurements-rooftop-site).
 This data is used internally to improve the forecast for your specific site.
 Configuration and channels can be set after checking the *Show advanced* checkbox.
 You need an item which reports the electric power for the specific rooftop.
-If item isn't set no measures will be sent.
+If item isn't set, no measures will be sent.
 As described in [Solcast Rooftop Measurement](https://legacy-docs.solcast.com.au/#measurements-rooftop-site) check in beforehand if your measures are *sane*.

 - item is delivering correct values and they are stored in persistence
-- time settings in openHAB are correct in order to so measurements are matching to the measure time frame
+- time zone setting in openHAB is correct to deliver correct timestamp

 After measurement is sent the `raw-tuning` channel is reporting the result.